netdata/netdata/logsmanagement/README.md

 3. I am observing very high CPU usage when monitoring a log source using `flb_tail` or `flb_web_log`.

 The log source is probably producing a very high number of unbuffered logs, which results in too many filesystem events.
 Try setting `use inotify = no` to use file stat watchers instead.

+4. I am using Podman instead of Docker, but I cannot see any Podman events logs being collected.

+Please ensure there is a listening service running that answers API calls for Podman.
+Instructions on how to start such a service can be found [here](https://docs.podman.io/en/latest/markdown/podman-system-service.1.html).

+Once the service is started, you must updated the Docker events logs collector `log path` to monitor the generated socket (otherwise, it will search for a `dock.sock` by default).

+You must ensure `podman.sock` has the right permissions for Netdata to be able to access it.